South African dissident writer and poet Breyten Breytenbach dies at 85

-JOHANNESBURG — (AP) — South African writer and poet Breyten Breytenbach, a staunch opponent of the former South African white minority government’s apartheid policy, has died in Paris, his family announced on Sunday.
+JOHANNESBURG — (AP) — South African writer and poet Breyten Breytenbach, a staunch opponent of the former white-minority government’s apartheid policy of racial oppression, has died in Paris, his family announced on Sunday.
 He was 85.

-Breytenbach was a celebrated wordsmith, a leading voice in literature in Afrikaans — an offshoot of Dutch that was developed by white settlers — and a fierce critic of apartheid.
-He served seven years in prison in the 1970s for treason upon his return from exile from Paris.
+Breytenbach was a celebrated wordsmith, a leading voice in literature in Afrikaans — an offshoot of Dutch that was developed by white settlers — and a fierce critic of apartheid that was imposed against the country's Black majority between 1948 and 1990.

+He moved to Paris but on a clandestine trip to his home country in 1975 he was arrested on allegations that he assisted Nelson Mandela’s then-outlawed African National Congress group in its sabotage campaign against the white-minority government.

+He was convicted of treason and served seven years in prison.
+Upon his release he based himself in Paris, where he continued his anti-apartheid activism.

 His work addressed themes of exile, identity and justice, his family said in a statement on Sunday.